My shopping cart

 ‡ I prefer Mezan XO for this cocktail, it's the perfect balance of complexity, funk, and light body.

 * Rich simple syrup is 2:1 sugar:water by volume.
 Here are instructions, just omit the cinnamon.

-• Not a drinker?
-Try subbing a bit more Aleppo pepper, a small piece of vanilla bean, and a bit of sparkling water, for a delicious alcohol-free alternative.
+• Alcohol-free: Try subbing a bit more Aleppo pepper, a small piece of vanilla bean, and a bit of sparkling water for the rum and campari, for a delicious alcohol-free alternative.

 • This drink works nicely blended, sub in a higher-proof rum like J Wray & Nephew Overproof as the dilution will be greater.
 Use a pinch of Aleppo, and another for garnish.